Meet the team

 • CHHAP Pre-Doctoral Scholar

-Octavia Vogel, RN, MPH is a third year PhD student in the Nell Hodgson Woodruff School of Nursing.
-Her research focuses on experiences of anti-Blackness (racism, prejudice, and discrimination) at the level of the clinical encounter and how it operates differently based on nativity, ethnicity, and body size among Black women.
+Octavia Vogel, RN, MPH is a fourth year PhD student in the Nell Hodgson Woodruff School of Nursing.
+Her research focuses on experiences of anti-blackness (racism, prejudice, and discrimination) at the level of the clinical encounter and how it operates differently based on nativity, ethnicity, and body size among Black women.